fbalao/DianthusRepeatEvolution/README.md

 Authors: Raquel Villar, Francisco Balao, Jesús Picazo, Ovidiu Paun

-The code used for the different analyses are shown in the next two files
+The code used for the different analyses are shown in the next two files:

 [Bash code](Bashcode.md)